 Why Digital Advertising Industry Needs Blockchain?

 Digital advertising ecosystem is a massive network of DSPs, SSPs, ad exchanges, ad networks, data management platforms, ad servers, and agency trading desks.
-It is hard to imagine how many supply and demand partners exactly transact on the daily basis through Real-Time Bidding auctions.
+It is hard to imagine how many supply and demand partners exactly transact on a daily basis through Real-Time Bidding auctions.
 Let’s not forget about private marketplaces and direct deals.
 Altogether that might be billions of transactions every day with millions of dollars sent there and back.

 All these media buyers and sellers have to pay fees to middlemen, technology vendors, and intermediaries.
-Those platform fees, service fees, payment processing fees and transaction fees cost a fortune.
+Those platform fees, service fees, payment processing fees, and transaction fees cost a fortune.
 That’s quite a lion’s share of the marketing budget.
 But wait, it’s not only about money.
-Advertisers and marketers express concerns about the lack trust, transparency issues and growing ad fraud problems that devastate the programmatic partnerships.
+Advertisers and marketers express concerns about the lack of trust, transparency issues and growing ad fraud problems that devastate the programmatic partnerships.

 All these difficulties require immediate resolutions.
 Blockchain technology promises fundamental changes and tremendous profits to the AdTech industry.
 Let us consider some of them.